awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/pD_imYhNoQ4" frameborder="0" allowfullscreen="allowfullscreen">wombo combo</iframe>

 <br/>

 #Reflect.
 Do you want to get better?

 Reflect on your experience with test driven development.
 Where do you exist on the spectrum?

 #Perspective.
 TDD is nice, but not necessary.

 At the risk of categorizing based on past experiences, many developers are in this category.
-And as far as you perception of TDD is concerned, you are _absolutely right_.
+And as far as your perception of TDD is concerned, you are _absolutely right_.
 You can develop at a professional level, write good, high quality code without doing TDD.

 **With regards to the two way street**

-For those that have this opinion: Do not discourage those that want to learn TDD.
+For those that have this opinion: Do not discourage others that want to learn TDD.
 If someone wants to write tests, let them.
 Don't complain.
 Support your teammate's perspective.

 For TDD practitioners: you need to be okay with devs that hold the opposing perspective.
 If you're new to TDD, get better through **independent practice** before attempting anything on production code.
 Do not impose testing on your peers (if everyone isn't on board, do not incorporate it into continuous integration).
 And when one of the tests fails because of _their_ check in, _you_ need to fix it.
 Because it's what _you_ value.